hindu-comm/mail_stream_indology/2014/10/no_subject/01__Dominik_Wujastyk.md

 years after the death of the copyright holder.
 Critical editions can be copied 25 years after publication.

 The above is probably right, but it's a tricky area.
-To say the least!​
+To say the least!

 If you are a copyright-holder and you want to let others copy your work but not to take undue advantage of your generosity, then you should consider